tbenyon/wordpress_external_login_plugin/readme.txt

 == Description ==

-External Login allows you to log in in to your WordPress site using an 'external database' instead of the WordPress database.
+External Login allows you to login to your WordPress site using an 'external database' instead of the WordPress database.
 This means if you already have a login system you can integrate that into your WordPress site.
 The 'external database' that you would like to use does not have to be a WordPress database.

 The plugin will re-create users in the WordPress database which has has two benefits:
     1. It will allow you to use WordPress correctly with other plugins that require a named user to be logged in.